Force Geometry and Irreversibility in Nonequilibrium Overdamped Dynamics: Mapping Experimental Data to the Geometric Chart

 where we use $k_BT\simeq4.1\,\mathrm{pN\cdot nm}$ corresponding to room temperature.

-For the experimental parameters reported in Ref.~\cite{DiTerlizzi2024}, the force--correlation coefficient evaluates to $r_{\mathrm{ss}}\approx -0.91$.
-In~\ref{fig:SI_design_chart_gamma025}, this operating point is mapped onto a reference chart constructed at $\gamma_0=0.01\,\mathrm{pN\cdot s/\mu m}$ by rescaling the velocity at fixed power and stiffness.
-This rescaling shifts the corresponding correlation to $r_{\mathrm{ss}}\approx -0.96$ without altering the physical dissipation scale.
-The experimentally realized correlation remains $r_{\mathrm{ss}}\approx -0.91$.
+For the experimental parameters reported in Ref.~\cite{DiTerlizzi2024}, the force-correlation coefficient evaluates to $r_{\mathrm{ss}}\approx -0.91$.
+In Fig.~\ref{fig:SI_design_chart_gamma025}, this operating point is mapped onto a reference chart constructed at $\gamma_0=0.01\,\mathrm{pN\cdot s/\mu m}$ by rescaling the velocity at fixed power and stiffness.
+This rescaling shifts the corresponding correlation to $r_{\mathrm{ss}}\approx -0.96$ while keeping the power scale fixed in the reference-chart construction.
+The experimentally realized correlation remains $r_{\mathrm{ss}}\approx -0.91$. \\